I watched Ghislaine Maxwell crumble as she was found guilty for her terrible crimes

 All the while, Maxwell kept up her note-scribbling, passing a stream of written suggestions to her lawyers.

 By the time the second accuser “Kate” testified on day six, prosecutors were much sharper with their questioning.
-Kate described to prosecutor Lara Pomerantz in vivid detail how she’d been groomed to perform sexualized massages for Epstein after being introduced to him by Maxwell at the age of 17.
-This time, Pomerantz asked Kate the tough questions about the $3.2 million she had received from the Epstein victim compensation fund, about her battles with drug and alcohol addiction, and about why Kate had continued to see Epstein well into her 30s.
+Kate described to prosecutor Lara Pomerantz in vivid detail how she’d been groomed to perform sexualised massages for Epstein after being introduced to him by Maxwell at the age of 17.
+This time, Pomerantz asked Kate the tough questions about the $3.2m she had received from the Epstein victim compensation fund, about her battles with drug and alcohol addiction, and about why Kate had continued to see Epstein well into her 30s.
 This seemed to take the sting out of cross-examination from Sternheim.

 It was a playbook the prosecution repeated with the remaining accusers, asking them about inconsistencies in a way that made them come across sympathetically to the jury.

 The third accuser, “Carolyn”, was the least assured in the stand, but the suffering she had endured as a result of Epstein’s role in her life gave her authenticity.
-The defense did strike a few blows by confusing her about what she had told the FBI in previous statements.
+The defence did strike a few blows by confusing her about what she had told the FBI in previous statements.

 The fourth witness to testify on day 10, Annie Farmer, explicitly placed Maxwell at the heart of the sexual grooming, telling how she was given a topless massage by Maxwell before Epstein tried to get into bed with her for a “cuddle” the next morning.
 Textbook abuse, they said.
 Prosecutors again asked the difficult questions before the defense could.
 It allowed Farmer to explain herself in non-hostile territory.